- 1 Moving Your Kong

 Rambi Double Jump

 When releasing charge with Rambi and jumping, you can double jump, allowing Rambi to reach even greater distances.
-To perform this trick, simply repress B while in the air, and then tap the opposite direction you're going, then forward again.
+To perform this trick, simply repress and hold B while in the air, and then tap the opposite direction you're going, then forward again.
 You will want to continue holding right after you tap left if you want to maximize your distance.

 Squitter Instant Platforms